ryanshriver/cucumber-ruby/README.md

 ## getting started

-Adding `mobiusloop` to your product is easy, but requires some command-line chops.
+Adding `mobiusloop` to your product is easy, but requires some command-line chops and about 20 minutes of your time.
 If this section looks like Greek, then as nicely as possible ask a developer on your team for help.

 **Note:** Currently only Ruby on Linux and OSX are tested platforms.
 Windows will be added in the future.